Barteus/demo-aws-mk8s-ckf-mlflow/README.md

 Follow this instruction once to get access to expose MetalLB IPs to your local machine.

-First, add you public key to the Kuberentes leader node.
+First, add your public key to the Kubernetes leader node.
 I will use my launchpad ID, you can also add your public key directly to the ~/.ssh/authorized_keys on the remote host.

 ```bash
 juju ssh -m mk8s microk8s/leader -- ssh-import-id barteus